 This monumental wall sculpture titled “Strata”, measures 40' wide x 9' high x 10″ deep and is made from gold, silver and copper anodized aluminum.
 It resides in the lobby of the Key Tower Building at Public Square, downtown Cleveland.
 Key Tower, at 57 stories high, is the tallest building in Ohio.
 Designed by world-renowned architect Cesar Pelli, the building is the perfect blend of classic skyscraper and modern aesthetics.

-The client having newly purchased the building wished to renovate the lobby, featuring commissioned permanent pieces that would be open to the public.
+The client having newly purchased the building wished to renovate the lobby, featuring permanent artwork that would be open to public viewing.